Rudolph Ackermann: Biography

 In 1809 he applied his press to the illustration of Repository of Arts, Literature, Fashions, which appeared monthly until 1829, by when forty volumes had appeared.
 The Repository documented the changing classicising fashions in dress and furniture of the Regency; Thomas Rowlandson and other distinguished artists were regular contributors.
 William Combe and Rowlandson's parody, Dr Syntax in search of the Picturesque first appeared in parts in Ackermann's Poetical Magazine and was then reissued as a bestselling separate book.
 Ackermann also published Rowlandson's masterpiece The English Dance of Death (2 volumes 1816).
 He introduced from Germany the fashion of the once popular Literary Annuals, beginning in 1823 with Forget-Me-Not; and he published many illustrated volumes of topography and travel, including The Microcosm of London (3 volumes, 1808–1811), Westminster Abbey (2 volumes, 1812), The Rhine (1820), The Seine (1821), and The World in Miniature (43 volumes, 1821–1826).

-An inventor and innovator, he was important as a carriage designer and patented the Ackermann steering geometry.
+An inventor and innovator, he was also a patent agent.
+On behalf of his countryman Georg Lankensperger in 1816 he patented in England what became known as the Ackermann steering geometry.
 In 1801 he patented a method for rendering paper and cloth waterproof and erected a factory in Chelsea to make it.
 He was one of the first to illuminate his own premises with gas.
 Indeed, the introduction of lighting by gas owed much to him.

 During the Napoleonic Wars, Ackermann was an energetic supporter of the Allied cause and made significant contributions to British propaganda through his publication of anti-Napoleonic prints and military manuals.
 He became a naturalised British citizen in March 1809.
 After the Battle of Leipzig (1813), Ackermann collected nearly a quarter of a million pounds sterling for the German relief effort.

 As one of the pioneers of modern publishing methods, Ackermann developed an international distribution network for his publications and came to have significant commercial interests in South America.
 The business he founded in London flourished throughout the 19th century under the management of his descendants.
 He was buried at St Clement Danes in the Strand, London.